- Do you organize any other tours than the Lazy Wednesday Tour?

 If both parking places are full, the safe option is the parking in “Centro Comercial El Muelle”, the price is approximately 16€/day.
 Walking distance to my starting point in Santa Catalina Park is 5-7 minutes.

-- How is it with motion sickness?
+• How is it with motion sickness?

 For most of the tour, we will drive through winding mountain roads.
 The roads are safe and the drivers are skilled professionals.
 Most of the participants are usually completely fine, but if you normally suffer from motion sickness, then you probably don´t want to do this tour without your medication.

-- Why the reservation system doesn´t permit booking for kids up to 7 years?
+• Why the reservation system doesn´t permit booking for kids up to 7 years?

 The vast majority of the kids that participated in my tours fell very sick on the twisting roads.
-Then the tour was a very difficult experience for them, their parents and for the rest of the group.
+Then the tour was a very difficult experience for them, their parents and the rest of the group.
 Besides the tour being long and designed more for adults, small kids may not find it interesting.

 I would say maximum till the 4th month of pregnancy and at your own risk.
 Please note that most of the tour drives through winding mountain roads, which may cause you additional sickness.
 The tour is long and might be tiring for you.
 If you have a serious problem, it may take a longer time for the ambulance to reach us in the mountains.
 The accidental insurance of the tour doesn´t cover any issues that can happen to the unborn baby or issues connected to the pregnancy.